boris06/Frequent_Subgraph_Mining_in_Oceanographic_Multi-level_Directed_Graphs/README.md

 # Frequent Subgraph Mining in Oceanographic Multi-level Directed Graphs

 This package contains R and Python scripts and data for generating and visualizing n-subgraphs, n-convergences, n-divergences and n-paths.
+The package was developed under Windows 10.

 ## Prerequisites

-What things you need to install the software and how to install them
+* R project - in this project the version 3.3 was used due to the igraph0 library, which is deprecated.
+In case of inaction, copy the igraph0 library directly under the directory C:\Users\...\Documents\R\win-library\3.3
+* Python (version >= 2.7) with the following libraries: matplolib, shapely, basemap,glob, zipfile and os

 ## Package description